Most parathyroid tumors are benign.

 Parathyroid carcinomas are usually slow growing.
 If the initial surgery is able to remove the entire gland without rupture of the capsule, long-term survival without recurrence is common.
 Recurrent cancer is usually slow growing and spreads locally in the neck.
 Occasionally, parathyroid cancers are more aggressive with distant metastases.

-Discovery of a number of mutations in established cancer genes in parathyroid carcinoma cells raises hope of new treatments using targeted therapeutic agents developed for other types of cancers.
-Unsuspected germline mutations have also been discovered in a minority of patients with parathyroid cancer (1).
+Discovery of a number of mutations in established cancer genes in parathyroid carcinoma cells suggests targeted therapeutic agents developed for other types of cancers may be useful.
+Unsuspected germline mutations have also been discovered in a minority of patients with parathyroid cancer (1, 2).

 Key Points